 The third week of Centenary Fields Legacy featured spaces with contemporary links

 Our round-up of all the spaces featured during the second week of Centenary Fields Legacy

 A look back on the spaces featured during the first week of Centenary Fields Legacy

 Centenary Fields Legacy:

 Angela Lewis introduces the campaign and what to expect over the coming weeks

-To mark the final year of the World War I centenary, our partner The Royal British Legion is inviting everyone to take part in a movement to say 'Thank You' to the generation who served, sacrificed and changed our world.
-The Centenary Fields form a vital part of local heritage and are playing a key role in making World War I relevant to today’s generation - fully embracing the spirit of this centenary year.
+To mark the final year of the World War I centenary, our partner The Royal British Legion invited everyone to take part in a movement to say 'Thank You' to the generation who served, sacrificed and changed our world.
+The Centenary Fields form a vital part of local heritage and play a key role in making World War I relevant to today’s generation - fully embracing the spirit of the centenary year.

 Inspired to find out more about Centenary Fields or get involved?
 Here are some things you can do today:

 Ask your Councillor to protect a green space near you

 Get the latest parks and green spaces news direct to your inbox